Tech Content

 Traditional vs. Smart Contracts

-Understanding the benefits of smart contracts is closely connected to a proper comprehension of how blockchain works and what it brings to the table in finance.
+Understanding the benefits of smart contracts is closely connected to properly comprehending how blockchain works and what it brings to the table in finance.

 Blockchain-based smart contracts contain the same level of detail as physical contracts.
-They do something no conventional contract can: perform tasks such as negotiating prices and monitoring inventory levels.
-This capability replaces expensive, manual effort with dynamic, automated tracking of supply chains, inventory levels, and expenses, to reduce costs and maximize profits.
+They can do something no conventional contract can do: perform tasks such as negotiating prices and monitoring inventory levels.
+This capability replaces expensive, manual effort with dynamic, automated tracking of supply chains, inventory levels, and expenses to reduce costs and maximize profits.

 Source: Cointelegraph